 Microsoft states you can’t run the Office Suite on a Chromebook.
 This includes many popular programs that are used by students, businesses, and schools.
 Programs such as Word, Power Point, Outlook, and Excel are said to be non-existent on a Chromebook because of Chrome OS’s lack of compatibility.
 However, that’s not true.
 The whole Microsoft Office Suite is available on the Chrome web store, where you can download and install it, although it comes at an additional price.
 They’re not included for free, like you get with the purchase of a Windows-based machine, but they’re available for the purchase price of a new subscription.
 However, if you don’t really care for the branding, but you need the functionality of those programs, you can just use Google’s cloud-based Office Suite, and this will get the job done.
 Google has their own complete Suite online and it can import Microsoft slides, documents, and spreadsheets.
 Moreso you can edit them, create them, and export them.
 And they’re completely compatible both ways.
 So, what’s the point of Microsoft Office?
 Google offers pretty much the same thing.
 For free.

-Microsoft States by going Chrome, you’re going to miss out on a lot of your favorite programs.
+Microsoft states by going Chrome, you’re going to miss out on a lot of your favorite programs.
 This is actually probably the most popular opinion against Chromebooks in general.
 You can’t run many of your favorite programs like Skype, Photoshop, Quicken, iTunes, and play many modern video games.
 This point is somewhat true.
 A Chromebook really can’t run, and isn’t compatible with popular programs available today.
 However, there are always ways to get around it.
 If you’re technical, you can always download copy of Linux and run many popular programs and applications since a lot of them have Linux compatibility.

 But, if you’re not, don’t fret, because many major companies are not recognizing the power of a Chromebook and have started developing their programs for Chrome OS.

 What’s one example?
 Adobe.
-Adobe announced their welcoming there popular applications to Chromebooks, beginning with Photoshop.
+Adobe announced their welcoming their popular applications to Chromebooks, beginning with Photoshop.
 Microsoft has also brought Skype to the web which is basically an online version of Skype.
 All you need is a web browser to connect to Skype.
 And what system is better than browsing the web than a Chromebook?

 There are also many equivalents of popular programs today such as iTunes which can be substituted with Google Music and Skype which can be substituted with Google Hangouts.
 Google has their own version of a lot of these programs, and the best part is that they’re completely free.